sitecrafting/greg/README.md

 ### Querying for event series only

 By default, Greg will parse out any recurrence rules it finds and expand all recurring events out into their respective individual recurrences, finally sorting all recurrences by start date.
 But that may not be what you want all the time.
-You can tell Greg you only want the series, not the individual recurrences using the special `expand_recurrences` param set to `false`:
+You can tell Greg you only want the series, not the individual recurrences, using the special `expand_recurrences` param set to `false`:

 ```php
 Greg::get_events([